12 min read

 Hockey is a world of competence and pressure.
 If the heroine has no professional stakes of her own (if she's just there to support the hero's journey) the power balance is broken.

 What to look for instead: Heroines with expertise (trainers, journalists, operations staff), heroines with their own careers that conflict with the relationship, heroines who are as competent in their domain as the hero is in his.
+This is a principle explored further in Deep Romance vs. Throwaway Romance.

 3. The Misunderstanding Plot

 If the central conflict could be resolved by one honest conversation, the author isn't using the setting.
 Hockey creates enough real conflict (career pressure, media scrutiny, team loyalty, injury trauma) that manufactured misunderstandings are lazy writing.
+For more on why this matters, see Sports Romance That Respects the Reader.

 4. The Instant Attraction That Never Deepens